amangit1314/Ecommerce-App/README.md

 # E-Commerce Complete Application ->
-A complete ecommerce application with dual backend 😎 Node.js(Backend with TS) and Firebase backend.
+A complete ecommerce application with backend 😎 Node.js(Backend with TS) and Firebase integration too.
 The frontend is built with Flutter and [provider + get] state mangement is their.

 **Design Credits**
 Flutter Way {YT} - [E-Commerce Complete App - Flutter UI](https://github.com/abuanwar072/E-commerce-Complete-Flutter-UI) --  Give the author a :star2: ！